meltano/meltano/docs/src/_contribute/api.md

  - `meltano/core/v2`

 Our top-level collection is `projects/*` with an intermediate of `/envs/*` as we've opted to include support for operating on multiple projects.
-The V2 API spec is in flux, we don't yet actually have strong ties between a lot of the topics beyond this level, but as we start specing v2 we expect the grouping around the below features to evolve.
+The V2 API spec is in flux, we don't yet actually have strong ties between a lot of the topics beyond this level, but as we start specing v2 we expect a grouping around the below features to evolve.

 - `envs/*/plugins/*`
 - `envs/*/state/*`